The Role of Telemedicine for Cosmetic Dermatology Consults

 How do I perform a skin cancer self-check?

 Even as COVID-19 continues to spread, patients still have skin issues to contend with such as irregular-looking moles or concerns over skin cancer.
-When you meet with one of our skilled professionals at Pacific Skin and Cosmetic Dermatology in Corte Madera or San Francisco via telehealth, we can virtually examine the area and provide information about what to do moving forward.
+When you meet with one of our skilled professionals at Pacific Skin and Cosmetic Dermatology in Corte Madera and greater Marin County, CA or San Francisco via telehealth, we can virtually examine the area and provide information about what to do moving forward.
 We can also offer guidelines for assessing healthy skin from head to toe for potential signs of cancer.
 Monthly skin cancer self-checks are a simple but very powerful method of skin cancer prevention that should be done no matter what is happening in the outside world.

 During a skin cancer self-check, it’s important not to overlook any moles.
 Since skin cancer appears in many different shapes and sizes, patients should learn some of the warning signs.
 A normal mole is usually evenly colored and symmetrical in shape.
 Skin cancer is known to be large, discolored, or have rough borders.
-If you begin to notice concerning symptoms such as bleeding, it is suggested that you reach out to our office in Corte Madera or San Francisco as soon as possible and schedule a virtual consultation.
+If you begin to notice concerning symptoms such as bleeding, it is suggested that you reach out to our office in Corte Madera and greater Marin County, CA or San Francisco as soon as possible and schedule a virtual consultation.
 When caught early on, skin cancer is highly treatable in most patients.

 How do I achieve good skin care at home?